CarmiF/C2/README.md

-# C2 — Minimal C2 (client/server)
+# C2 — Minimal Command and Control (client/server)

 A minimal, educational Command-and-Control (C2) example implemented in Python.
 The repository contains a small TCP JSON protocol, a server that maintains an in-memory agent registry and a simple REPL, and an agent that performs a handshake and executes commands on request.

 ## Setup Instructions

-- Ensure Python 3.10 or newer is installed.-
+- Ensure Python 3.10 or newer is installed.
 - Clone the repository into a new, dedicated folder.

 ## Instructions for Running the Server and Client